msupply-foundation/conforma-web-app/docs/internal/Assignment-Process.md

 1. `review_assignment.trigger` is set to ON_REVIEW_SELF_ASSIGN.
 2. Changes `review_assignment.status` to **Assigned**.
-3. Sets assignerId of current user in the new assignment.
+3. Sets all `assigned_sections` on record

-4. Adds `review_question_assignment` (for each question of ALL sections) to `review_assignment`
+- it means that all elements of type QUESTION in these sections are also assigned

-5. Other updates done on the server-side:
+4. Other updates done on the server-side:

 - Update other `review_assignment` with `is_self_assignment` as **True** to have field `is_locked` to **True**.
 So other self-assignments for same application get locked.